 Synchronize Caches in Bridge

 The state transfer is a process in which you can synchronize the state of the source cache with the target cache via the Bridge (WAN Replication).
-The main benefit of this process is to make sure the target cache in this Bridge is resynchronized with the source cache.
+It is used to resynchronize the target cache after events such as cache addition, node recovery, or temporary connectivity interruptions, ensuring data consistency between connected caches.

-You can execute state transfer any time after the Bridge starts to synchronize the selected caches either by using the NCache Management Center or Command Line Tools, like PowerShell, etc.
+You can execute state transfer any time after the Bridge starts, to synchronize the selected caches either by using the NCache Management Center or Command Line Tools, like PowerShell, etc. This process helps prevent data drift, restores consistency after outages, and supports reliable replication by bringing the target cache back in sync with the source cache.

 Important